 – Do the research: every customer will be different but mostly all of them want the same thing: more representation so start somewhere

 Customers that are 40+ need to be acknowledged more.
-They are a vital part of our society and hold a lot of the spending power.
+They are a vital part of our society and hold a lot of spending power.
 Representation matters – within the workforce as well as in advertisements and on social media.

 The entire fashion industry still has a long way to go but every brand, agency and editor has a shared responsibility to do better.

-If you want to find out more about ageism and hear from some of the people working towards a less ageist industry, make sure you listen to our second episode of ur podcast ‘Consciousness Beyond The Product’ in which we wanted to explore why people after a certain age are still massively underrepresented in the fashion industry, the issues they face, the term ‘anti-ageing’ and what brands can do differently.
-For this episode we were joined by industry experts Alex Bruni, Vénus Apovo and Jacynth Bassett.
+If you want to find out more about ageism and hear from some of the people working towards a less ageist industry, make sure you listen to our second episode of our podcast ‘Consciousness Beyond The Product’ in which we wanted to explore why people after a certain age are still massively underrepresented in the fashion industry, the issues they face, the term ‘anti-ageing’ and what brands can do differently.
+For this episode, we were joined by industry experts Alex Bruni, Vénus Apovo and Jacynth Bassett.

 As well as find out more on our instagram account @sabinna_com